-After bombardments populations return to their homes and rebuild on the rubble.
+After bombardments, populations return to their homes and rebuild on the rubble.
 They suffer continuous exposure to toxic metals left in the wreckage of tanks, ash and dust, soil and polluted water.
+It is a health emergency that requires international action to control the damage.
 The Iraqi government identifies 300-365 radioactively contaminated sites.
-It is a health emergency that requires international action to control the damage.
 The US government has failed to release information on the amount of DU it used, despite a UN request.
-Since the fall of Sadam Hussein, it has forbidden a UN program from collecting environmental samples.
-The US has not investigated birth defects.
-Its refusal to disclose firing locations delays cleanup.
-It has failed its obligation to provide a remedy, restitution or rehabilitation.
-The Dept. of Defense is not aware of any official report indicating an increase in birth defects related to metals contained in US munitions.
+Since the fall of Sadam Hussein, it has forbidden a UN environment program from collecting environmental samples.
+The US has not investigated birth defects in Iraq.
+It has failed in its obligation to provide a remedy, restitution or rehabilitation.
+Its refusal to disclose firing locations hampers cleanup.
+The Defense Dept. is not aware of any official report indicating an increase in birth defects related to metals contained in US munitions.
 And the UK asserts there is no reliable scientific or medical evidence to confirm a link to birth defects.
 The World Health Organization of the UN refuses to share evidence of killed civilians and birth defects in Iraq.
 Its first report by leading radiation scientists confirmed that children and adults who inhaled DU dust contracted cancers, but the report was suppressed.
-It was due for release in 2012, but was repeatedly delayed and now no release date is projected and the report is labeled "classified."
-A former UN Assistant Secretary General stated that a study of the reality of DU impact from combat was aborted by US pressure.
+A report due for release in 2012 was repeatedly delayed, and now no release date is projected and it is labeled "classified."
+A former UN Assistant Secretary General states that a study of the reality of DU impact from combat was aborted by US pressure.

-DU is carcinogenic when inhaled in low quantities.
+DU is carcinogenic when inhaled at low quantities.
 In Iraq cancers have skyrocketed from 40 cases per 100,000 people in 1991, to 800 per 100,000 people in 1995, to 1600 cases per 100,000 people in 2005.
-Between 1900-97 lymphomas, leukemia, lung and brain cancers increased five times, and the trend continues with a steep rise in leukemia.
-Real statistics are hard to analyze since possibly half of health care is underreported, and cancer can have an incubation period of a few years up to decades.
-Children are 10 to 20 times more susceptible to carcinogenic effects than adults, and they do not have a voice in the DU debate.

-Between 1994-95 the US and NATO fired 3 1⁄2 metric tons of DU on Bosnia.
+Between 1990-97 lymphomas, leukemia, lung and brain cancers increased five times, and the trend continues with a steep rise in leukemia.
+Real statistics are hard to analyze since possibly half of healthcare is underreported, and cancer can have an incubation period of a few years up to decades.
+Children are ten to twenty times more susceptible to carcinogenic effects than adults, and they do not have a voice in the DU debate Between 1994-95 the US and NATO fired 3 1⁄2 metrics tons of DU on Bosnia.
 NATO, the US and UK flew 4000 aerial sorties over Serbian civilian areas.
 DU was used on military and civilian targets and in land mines planted around NATO bases.
 In 1999 more than 10 metric tons of DU rounds hit Kosovo, Serbia and Montenegro, contaminating local supplies of drinking water and soil.
 NATO left behind 100 known contaminated DU sites in Kosovo.
-Foreign personnel were warned to stay away but no one warned civilians.
-NATO denied its use of DU for 5 years and during that time no provision was made for cleanup.
+Foreign personnel were warned to stay away, but no one warned civilians.
+NATO denied its use of DU weapons for five years and during that time, no provision was made for cleanup.
 US aircraft fired 9 tons of DU munitions but did not reveal the information for a year.
-The local civilian population has suffered from the effects of the NATO campaign in the Balkans with increases of miscarriage, premature and stillbirths.
-Serbia experienced an enormous rise in cancers and birth defects.
-The long-term effects on health in southeastern Europe are an international crisis that will affect future generations.
+The local civil population has suffered from the effects of the NATO campaign in the Balkans with increases of miscarriage, premature and still births.
+Serbia experienced an enormous rise in cancer rates and birth defects.
+The long-term effects on health in southeastern Europe is an international crisis that will affect future generations.